Qatar Airways grounds 13 Airbus A350s as fuselage degrading | Business

 - Country:

-Qatar Airways says it has grounded 13 Airbus A350s over degradation of the plane's fuselage.
+Qatar Airways said Thursday it grounded 13 Airbus A350s over what it described as fuselages “degrading at an accelerated rate” in the long-range aircraft, further escalating a monthslong dispute with the European airplane maker over the issue.

-Qatar Airways made the announcement on Thursday, further escalating a monthslong dispute with the European airplane maker.
+While Airbus declined to specifically discuss the announcement, Qatar Airways' announcement to journalists raised questions about the A350s' carbon composite fuselage, designed to make the twin-aisle aircraft lighter and cheaper to operate by burning less jet fuel.
+Qatar Airways also is one of the world's top operators of the aircraft.
+In its statement, Qatar Airways said it had been monitoring the degradation beneath the paint on the fuselage of the aircraft for some time.
+It described the issue as a “significant condition,” without elaborating.

-It says the aircraft will be removed "from service until such time as the root cause can be established and a satisfactory solution made available to permanently correct the underlying condition."
-Airbus did not immediately respond to a request for comment.
-Qatar Airways, based in the energy-rich Arabian Peninsula nation of the same name, is a major East-West long-haul carrier.
-It is one of the biggest buyers of the twin-aisle aircraft.
+“Following the explicit written instruction of its regulator, 13 aircraft have now been grounded, effectively removing them from service until such time as the root cause can be established and a satisfactory solution made available to permanently correct the underlying condition,” the airline said in its statement.
+Qatar Airways has a fleet of 53 Airbus A350s in both its 1000 and 900 series.
+The airline has another on order with the Toulouse, France-based airplane manufacturer, making its total order of 76 aircraft — the most of any airline worldwide.
+In June, Qatar Airways said it wouldn't take any more A350s unless the problem was fixed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)